jrottersman/lats/state/README.md

 # State

 state is managed currently as a series of gob files the main state file finds all of the stacks that have been created by lats and then each stack contains all of the info needed to restore a database or cluster.
+State manages the interface with rds and KMS as part of the restoration process as well.